Green Jeeva Logo

 Inositol Powder Basics

-Most modern products use a 40:1 myo‑to‑D‑chiro ratio, reflecting physiological balance and PCOS‑study‑driven protocols.
+Most modern formulations now use a 40:1 myo-to-D-chiro ratio, reflecting physiological balance and formulation trends driven by PCOS-related research.

 Where Inositol Fits in Modern Product Development